mona-aliye/PGC-Net/README.md

 The data we used in the paper can be found in the data folder
 # Usage
 ## Train
 Feel free to use the provided CSV file template for batch training.
-Here, we offer batch training configuration files in CSV format for four datasets.You can find them in "config_bat" folder.
+Here, we offer batch training configuration files in CSV format for four datasets.You can find them in "config_bat" folder.Run the following code to train

-For example:
 `python -u main_bat.py train_VGG_bat.csv output.csv`

 The training results will be output in the 'output.csv' file.

 ## Predict
 You can use our trained models or train your own models.
 Put the model in the models folder and the '.hdf5' file to be tested in the data folder.
-Run the following code to test
+Run the following code to Predict

 `python -u predict.py predict_config.yml`